NickSerg/cf/README.md

 ```
 # Usage

-Fill in your handle, password and the contest name in `.cfrc`.
+Fill in your handle, password, the contest name and the file name with the solution for send in `.cfrc`.

 ## Download tests for all problems